tepia-taxonomy/taxonomy-analysis/references/machine-learning/2019-Pradhan-JSS.md

 # Learning approach

-* Type of learning: unsupervised
+* Type of learning: supervised
+* Technique(s) and algorithm(s): associative classification with C4.5, ripper and PART.
 * Number of features: 315-8322
 * Industrial evaluation: yes